KonradHoeffner/tempoguide/index.md

 * Nihil Spellbomb + ground blocker kills a formerly delirious Dragon's Rage Channeler
 * grow Murktide with second Murktide, Nihil Spellbomb, Faerie Macabre or Tamiyo -3

-Undercity Sewers can be a hail mary to hope for a favorable flip or you may even guarantee it with a Brainstorm.
+Undercity Sewers can be a hail Mary to hope for a favorable flip or you may even guarantee it with a Brainstorm.

 -> insert pictures here